Here’s one my favorite stories from the Ramayana scripture, now available as a popular comic series in India (I’m not making this up).

 What if everyone has been misinterpreting the inner meaning of this story for the last 5000 years?

 But Rama also knew that he couldn’t afford a dispute with the unions right in the middle of a major construction project.
-And anyway, he had to keep up his reputation as the ultimate nice guy because he was a God, and what sort of God is not extra kind to squirrels?
+And anyway, he had to keep up his reputation as the ultimate nice guy because he was a God, and what kind of God is not kind to squirrels?